Asbestos Abatement and Demolition Underway at Shuttered VA Hospital Site

 The 160-acre property, located about 45 minutes south of Des Moines, first opened as a cemetery and the State Industrial Home for the Blind in 1892 until 1900.
 The site later began operating as the State Hospital for Inebriates, where it served as a place of detention and treatment for males addicted to morphine, cocaine, and other narcotics.

 The treatment center operation was short-lived and closed after a few years.
-Until 1920, the buildings sat empty before serving as a temporary hospital for military veterans with disabilities.
+Until 1920, the buildings sat empty before serving as temporary hospitals for military veterans with disabilities.
 After two years, the U.S. government bought and further developed the site, which became a permanent hospital.

 The site included a fire station, laundry facility, and education building.
 In 1997, the Des Moines and Knoxville VA Medical Centers merged into the VA Central Iowa Healthcare System.
 The VA hospital announced its closure in 2005 and relocated the final patients in 2009.